HaneenDje/HaneenDje/README.md

 - 🌱 I’m currently learning kotlin and finishing few projects with C language .
 - 💞️ I’m not looking for collaborations as I am still in learning stage
 - 📫 How to reach me : DjerirHaninePro@outlook.com
-- 😄 Pronouns: Don't believe in this kinda stuff , Im a female .
+- 😄 Pronouns: Don't believe in this kind of stuff , Im a female .
-- ⚡ Fun fact: I never drank coffee , or tea .
+- ⚡ Fun fact: I've never drank coffee , or tea .

 <!---
 HaneenDje/HaneenDje is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.